ViciousSquid/Dosidicus/README.md

 # Dosidicus electronicae
 A virtual squid in the style of a Tamagotchi digital pet -  look after the pets needs or it will get sick and die :-(
+* Includes detailed tools for visualising and understanding how neural networks and Hebbian learning work

 * requires **PyQt5** and **pyqtgraph**